-The Honors College is open to qualified undergraduates from all UWM schools and colleges.
+The Honors College is open to qualified undergraduates pursuing a UWM bachelor's degree.
 The college offers seminars and individualized instruction in the humanities, arts, social sciences, and natural sciences.
 It is particularly appropriate for students who want more engaged and writing-intensive studies or who are preparing for graduate, law, medical, or professional school.

 Students who complete the Honors curriculum receive the degree designations "Honors Degree" or "Honors with Distinction" on their diplomas and transcripts.